Repayment calculator

-One of the most common (and sensible) questions we get asked is How much will my mortgage cost?
+One of the most common (and sensible) questions we get asked is ‘What will my monthly repayments be?’

-It’s a good question, because your mortgage is probably going to be your biggest outgoing each month.
-So it’s important to know that what you want to do is affordable both now and in the future.
+It’s a good question, because it’s important to know that the deal you get is affordable both now and in the future.

-Our mortgage cost calculator is quick and easy to use so you can find out the likely cost of your mortgage in seconds.
+Our repayment calculator is quick and easy to use so you can find out the likely monthly payments in seconds.

-Simply adjust the following to calculate your mortgage costs:
+Simply adjust the following to calculate your monthly repayments:

 • The amount you want to borrow